tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 | `GunInTheGlovebox`                | `GUN in the GLOVEBOX`                    |
 | `SuperAceKiller-d6-v1`            | `SUPER ACE KILLER - D6 - V1`             |

+*Tag* (`Ctrl+T`) can load a build (e.g., `tcwb4554xxxx264a734br11z`) from others just entering it.

+*Generate* (`Ctrl+G`) a random build, if you are looking for some inspiration.
+Random builds attempt to match the Build (BP) and Crew (CP) of the current build, so add cards or open another build first.

-*Share* the **TCWB** build and images, too.
+*Share* (`Ctrl+H`) the **TCWB** build tag, file, or images.

 ##### Edit Menu

-*Undo*. *Redo*.
+*Undo* (`Ctrl+Z`). *Redo* (`Ctrl+Y`).
 Wash, rinse, repeat.
 We all make mistakes, so undo and redo in the app is easy.
 Or, maybe you don't make mistakes and just want to go backward and forward in time.
 Now you can, Marty!

-*Copy* the current build to clipboard.
-The **TCWB** tag is copied as text along with the image of the build, so sharing either is easy.
+*Copy* (`Ctrl+C`) the current build to clipboard.
+The **TCWB** tag is copied as text along with an image of the build, so sharing either the tag or image is easy.
+You can copy a lighter color image to the clipboard with `Ctrl+Shift+C`.

-*Paste* a **TCWB** tag from clipboard to load it.
+*Paste* (`Ctrl+V`) a **TCWB** tag from clipboard to load it.

-*Remove all* cards from the current build to start fresh.
+*Remove all* (`Delete`) cards from the current build to start fresh.
 This allows adding any card you want.
 It's okay, there is an undo if you change your mind.

-*Add* new cards based on you current build.
-The initial list is a random list of available cards.
-Search and select to find the one you want to add the card.
+*Add* (`Ctrl+F`) new cards based on you current build by finding them in a search.
+The initial list is a random set of available cards.
+Search and select the card you want to add.
 Then, if the card requires placement on a side, choose from the available options.
-Only cards valid to add to the current build are available.
-For example, if you already have a Driver, remove the Driver card before trying to add a Driver.
+Only cards valid for addition to the current build are presented.
+For example, if you already have a Driver, you need to remove the Driver card before trying to add another Driver (or use a replacement command).

 ##### View Menu

-*Toggle view* of the workbench list display on and off to zoom into the build image.
+*Toggle view* (`F11`) of the workbench list display on and off to zoom into the build image.

 Set the *Layout* to default mode or binder format, when possible.